kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 In other words...

 * Promises wait for your code to COMPLETELY finish what it's doing.
-* Promises then let you attach callbacks in a neater, cleaner way then it did previously.
+* Promises let you attach callbacks to the code, and do it in a neater, cleaner way then before.
 * Promises have a `then` method that manages the callbacks.
 * Promises have special event handling for situations where the code fails.